Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Applications

-We conjecture that LLC defined in Theorem~\ref{LLCienifheis} satisfies the ``unambiguous'' endoscopic character identities defined in \cite{Kal16a}, which is related to the fact that Fargues--Scholze LLC is compatible with endoscopic transfers.
-More precisely, we expect that the endoscopic character identities follows from an ambiguous version of the conjectural Shin's averaging formula stated in \cite[Conjecture C.2]{Ham24}, where ambiguity means we conflate representation conjugated by some outer automorphism.
-For example, in the trivial endoscopy case, using the Kottwitz conjecture Theorem~\ref{Kottiwnsihsinfinsi}, we prove the following endoscopic character identity between $G$ and $G^*$:
+We conjecture that the correspondence defined in Theorem~\ref{LLCienifheis} satisfies the ``unambiguous'' endoscopic character identities of \cite{Kal16a}.
+This should reflect the expected compatibility of the Fargues--Scholze correspondence with endoscopic transfer.
+More precisely, we expect that the endoscopic character identities follow from an ambiguous version of the conjectural averaging formula of Shin stated in \cite[Conjecture~C.2]{Ham24}, where ambiguity means we conflate representations conjugated by some outer automorphism.
+For example, in the trivial endoscopy case, using the Kottwitz conjecture Theorem~\ref{Kottiwnsihsinfinsi}, we prove the following endoscopic character identity between $G$ and $G^*$.

 \begin{thm} Suppose $\phi\in\Phi_2(G^*)$, and $g\in G(K)_{\sreg, \ellip}, h\in G^*(K)_{\sreg,\ellip}$ are stably conjugate, then